MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/register-plug-in.md

 After a plug-in is written and compiled, it must be registered with the event framework to execute when a specific entity type (table) and operation (message) is processed by Dataverse.
 To register a plug-in with the Dataverse event framework requires use of a tool - Plug-in Registration tool (PRT), or the Power Platform Tools extension for Visual Studio.

 The PRT creates Dataverse object registrations and supports editing those registrations.
-This article describes how to register a plug-in assembly and step using the Plug-in Registration tool.
+This article describes how to register a plug-in assembly and step, add an assembly to a solution, and perform other common operations using the Plug-in Registration tool.

 The Visual Studio extension provides a more feature rich development environment and covers the entire coding, deployment, and debugging/profiling development process.
 For information about using the Power Platform Tools extension for Visual Studio, see the [quickstart](tools/devtools-create-plugin.md).